nickzoic/nick.zoic.org/art/fupy-micropython-for-fpga/index.md

 [HowTo FuPy Arty A7](https://github.com/timvideos/litex-buildenv/wiki/HowTo-FuPy-Arty-A7) doc on the litex-buildenv Wiki:

 * [Download Xilinx Vivado HLx 2018.2 WebPACK Installer](https://www.xilinx.com/support/download.html)
-  and install to /opt/Xilinx
+  * Install to `/opt/Xilinx/`
-  * Vivado is the tool you need to Artix 7.
-WebPACK is the zero-cost version.
+  * Vivado is the tool you need to program the Artix 7.
+  * WebPACK is the name for the zero-cost version.
-  * The 100MB download is just the installer, the whole bundle is 17GB.  *How is this even a thing?*
+  * The 100MB download is just the installer, the whole bundle is 17GB.
+  * I am greatly looking forward to using a platform with a compact, free toolchain.
 * set up environment (I use [direnv](https://direnv.net/)):
   * CPU=lm32
   * PLATFORM=arty